Criteria and Responsibilities

 4. The agency must provide adequate space for the student.

-5. The agency will provide professionals qualified to provide field instruction.
+5. The agency will provide professionals qualified to provide practicum instruction.

-6. The agency will support field education staff time availability to provide a minimum of one hour per week of supervision, to attend field educator orientations, training and faculty liaison conferences.
+6. The agency will support practicum education staff time availability to provide a minimum of one hour per week of supervision, to attend practicum educator orientations, training and faculty liaison conferences.

 Monitoring and Evaluation